hantsy/quarkus-sandbox/docs/graphql-client.md

 ## Generating Project Skeleton

+Unlike what we have done in the last post, you should prepare a project skeleton firstly.

 Create a Quarkus project using [Quarkus Code Generator](https://code.quarkus.io), import the source codes into your IDE.

 Open *pom.xml* file, add the following dependencies.